I was training a person the other day, when they asked me a common question…

 - achieves your desired results.

 The “wrong” exercises are those that don’t tick the above 3 boxes.
-For example, there was a lady yesterday who was standing bolt upright, holding a 1 kg weight and swinging her arm back and forth from the shoulder.
-When asked what she was doing, she said she was trying to work on her triceps (bingo wings)!
+For example, I’ve seen a person who was standing bolt upright, holding a 1 kg weight and swinging her arm back and forth from the shoulder.
+When asked what she was doing, she said she was trying to work on her triceps (bingo wings).

 Because this exercise ticks only 1 of the above criteria (it is safe, it’s not effective and won’t achieve her desired results), this is the wrong exercise.
 BUT… if she said she was warming up her shoulders and trying to maintain/improve shoulder mobility, then all 3 boxes would be ticked (it is safe, it is effective and will achieve her desired results), and this would now be the right exercise.